 - Policies tailor to your business needs

 - Buy online through an intuitive portal that is open 24/7

 - Compare rates, save time and only pay for what you need

 July was a busy month for Tech Events in Toronto.
 Major events including TechWeek Toronto, OneEleven Summer Social and HackerNest hosted some of Canada’s most promising startups across all sectors.

-Crowdlinker, Toronto’s Digital Agency, was honoured to attend and connect with some of these startups.
-If your startup wants be featured in the August 2017 edition of this article series, get in touch with Ali Abbas – firstname.lastname@example.org.
+Crowdlinker, Toronto’s Digital Agency, was honored to attend and connect with some of these startups.
+If your startup wants to be featured in the August 2017 edition of this article series, get in touch with Ali Abbas – email@example.com.

 In the upcoming months, Toronto Tech Events will continue to grow in size and frequency.
 September and October alone will see the inauguration of two new Toronto Tech Summits – Elevate Toronto & Take Over Innovation Conference.
 Crowdlinker will once again be on-site to provide coverage.
 For more, find us on twitter!

 Upcoming Tech Events in Toronto